TheParadox20/audit-blockchain-system/README.md

 The human interface is built as a web application using a combination of flask and react that interface to the running node<br>
 Navigate to <a href="/UI/">`/UI`</a> directory and run: <br>
 `flask run --host=0.0.0.0`<br>
+The link provided after running the server directs to the web application

 ## List of dependencies
 <ol>